 Recovery in “The Therapist”.

 Julie has been practicing meditation for over 35 years and combines a strong contemplative approach with the latest research in neuroscience and human relationship in her teaching.
-She has studied with master poets from all over the United States.
-Her poems are published or forth coming in CALYX, Pennsylvania English and Crack the Spine.
+She has studied with many master poets.
+Her poems are published or forth coming in CALYX, Pennsylvania English, The Louisville Review, Common Ground Review, Green Hills Literary Lantern and other literary journals.

 Julie integrates cutting edge research with creative, humanistic and contemplative approaches, teaching individuals, groups and professionals, including the Hakomi Method of Experiential Psychotherapy, mindfulness and meditation, contemplative and creative writing, Mindful Recovery, and embodiment.
-She maintains a private practice in downtown Santa Cruz, practicing somatic psychotherapy and addictions counseling with individuals, couples, adolescents and families.
+She maintains a private practice in Santa Cruz, practicing somatic psychotherapy and addictions counseling with individuals, couples, and adolescents.